Bylaws of the Tampa Democratic Socialists of America

 Section 7.
 Organizers.

-These duties include: Oversee the Member Mobilizer Program, which is responsible for fostering a lively participatory and democratic culture within the Local Chapter through the development, education, mobilization, and recruitment of members; Organize, or delegate to a member of TBDSA in good-standing, the organizing of all meetings and events being hosted under the Tampa Bay Democratic Socialists of America name; In tandem with the Steering Committee, the Organizers shall develop and oversee a program of socialist cadre development that includes skills training and political education; Manage or execute all the Local’s issue and electoral campaigns, direct actions, rallies, and other activities expressly targeted at the general public for political purposes.
+These duties include: Oversee the Member Mobilizer Program, which is responsible for fostering a lively participatory and democratic culture within the TDSA through the development, education, mobilization, and recruitment of members; Organize, or delegate to a member of TDSA in good-standing, the organizing of all meetings and events being hosted under the Tampa Democratic Socialists of America name; In tandem with the Steering Committee, the Organizers shall develop and oversee a program of socialist cadre development that includes skills training and political education; Manage or execute all the Local’s issue and electoral campaigns, direct actions, rallies, and other activities expressly targeted at the general public for political purposes.

 Section 8.
 Additional Duties.